bartekpacia/garden/posts/dart-vm-service-extensions-part1.md

 "writing cabinet" since May 2023, and I've been procrastinating so much on it.
 Done is better than perfect.

-I hope you enjoyed it.
+I hope you enjoyed it!
+See you soon in part 2.

 [Dart VM Service Protocol]: https://github.com/dart-lang/sdk/blob/main/runtime/vm/service/service.md
 [repo]: https://github.com/bartekpacia/dart-vm-service-extensions